We started through the Total Money Makeover steps 7 years ago. I’m going to share the baby steps, plus our Total Money Makeover success story.

 Even though I had confidence in my ability to be frugal for the rest of my life, I honestly didn’t think I’d ever make it to some of the higher-end steps of the Total Money Makeover.

-So now, 7 years later — a wedding, a honeymoon, combining finances, combining debt, buying a home — where exactly are we on Ramsey's 7-step plan?
+So now, 7 years later (and now 12 years later) — on the other side of a wedding, a honeymoon, combining finances, combining debt, buying a home, and selling a home — where exactly are we on Ramsey’s 7-step plan?

 To give you the quick and dirty rundown: in 2009 Paul and I got engaged and combined our finances.